Mott Street: As Chinatown's "Main Street"

-Today this stretch of Mott Street is lined with souvenir shops, tea houses and restaurants, including Wo Hop restaurant at 17 Mott Street and 15 Mott Street, all catering largely to tourists.
-In 2003, the 32 Mott Street General Store closed due to the effects of the September 11, 2001, attacks on the Chinatown economy.
+Today, this stretch of Mott Street is lined with souvenir shops, tea houses, and restaurants catering largely to tourists.
+In 2003, the 32 Mott Street General Store closed due to the effects of the September 11, 2001 attacks on the Chinatown economy.
 The proximity of the attack along with street closures in lower Manhattan (especially the ongoing closure of Park Row under 1 Police Plaza) had cut off much business to Chinatown.
 32 Mott had been the longest continuously operating store in Chinatown, established in 1891.

 Mott Street north of Canal Street was historically part of Little Italy.
 Today it is predominantly Chinese.
 This section of Mott Street between roughly Canal and Broome Streets has a number of Chinese-owned fish and vegetable markets, as well as some remaining Italian businesses.
 The commercial establishments here cater more to the day-to-day needs of Chinatown residents than tourists.
 There are also shops that sell baby jackets, bamboo hats, and miniature Buddhas.